 You can flavor your snowballs with whatever spice blend you prefer in your rice pudding.
 I am a huge fan of kheer (Indian rice pudding) and flavored my rice pudding snowballs accordingly, with coconut milk and lots of cardamom, pistachios, raisins, and almonds.

-If you don’t care about the rice pudding balls looking like snowballs, you can experiment with rolling rice pudding balls in nuts, cocoa powder, or even a glaze (topped with sprinkles).
+If you don’t care about the rice ball dessert looking like snowballs, you can experiment with rolling rice pudding balls in nuts, cocoa powder, or even a glaze (topped with sprinkles).

 - 1/4 cup golden raisins